-HUNTINGTON, WV – A Snohomish County, Washington, man was caught by Transportation Security Administration officers at Huntington Tri-State Airport (HTS) on Saturday, August 24, with a 9 mm handgun loaded with 15 bullets, marking the seventh gun caught at the airport’s checkpoint so far this year.
+HUNTINGTON, WV – A Pinellas County, Florida, man was caught by Transportation Security Administration officers at Huntington Tri-State Airport (HTS) on Sunday, July 14, with a loaded .380 caliber handgun, marking the sixth gun caught at the airport’s checkpoint so far this year, and the second within a four-day span.
 By comparison, TSA officers caught two firearms at the HTS checkpoint in 2018.

-TSA officers spotted the gun when the man’s belongings entered the X-ray machine.
-They contacted the airport police, who arrived at the checkpoint, confiscated the gun and detained the man, a resident of Sultan, Washington, for questioning.
+TSA officers spotted the gun, which was loaded with six bullets, when the man’s belongings entered the X-ray machine.
+They contacted the airport police, who arrived at the checkpoint, confiscated the gun and detained the man, a resident of Belleair, Florida, for questioning.

 Passengers are permitted to travel with firearms in checked baggage if they are properly packaged and declared.
 Firearms must be unloaded, packed in a hard-sided case, locked, and packed separately from ammunition.
 Firearm possession laws vary by state and locality.

 Nationwide last year, 4,239 firearms were discovered in carry-on bags at checkpoints across the country, averaging about 11.6 firearms per day, approximately a 7% increase nationally in firearm discoveries from the total of 3,957 detected in 2017.
 Eighty-six percent of firearms detected at checkpoints last year were loaded and nearly 34% had a bullet in the chamber.